ebzgr/RePaD/README.md

 ```
 git clone https://github.com/ebzgr/RePaD.git
+cd RePaD
 ```

-2. It's recommended to create a virtual environment to isolate the dependencies for this project.
-You can do this with the following commands:
+2. (Optional but recommended) Create a virtual environment to isolate the dependencies for this project.

 ```
-python3 -m venv environment_name
+python3 -m venv env
-source environment_name/bin/activate # On Windows, use environment_name\Scripts\activate
+source env/bin/activate  # On Windows: env\Scripts\activate
 ```

-3. Once the virtual environment is activated, you can install the dependencies with:
+3. Install the package and all dependencies:

 ```
-pip install -r requirements.txt
+pip install -e .
 ```

+This will install RePaD in editable mode, using the full list of dependencies in `requirements.txt`.

 ## Usage

 Please refer to the following example files to see how to use the package for each setting:
-- `Bus engine replacement example.py`
-- `Durable good adoption example.py`
+- `examples/bus_engine_example.py`
+- `examples/durable_good_example.py`

-This script demonstrates how to generate a random discretization, generate data, recover the partitioning using the data-driven discretization algorithm, and estimate the parameters of the problem.
+These scripts demonstrate how to generate a random discretization, generate data, recover the partitioning using the data-driven discretization algorithm, and estimate the parameters of the problem.

 ## Contact